 One of the most important components of a comprehensive estate plan is a trust.
 Whether you choose to create a testamentary trust or a living trust, one step you must take during the creation of your trust is appointing a Trustee.
 A common mistake is to appoint a loved one without truly considering if that individual is the best choice for the job of Trustee.
-As the estate planning lawyers at Dennis M. Sandoval, A Professional Law Corporation point out, having trust in your Trustee is important; however, it should not be the only consideration when choosing someone to administer your trust.
+As the estate planning lawyers at Sandoval Legacy Group, A Professional Law Corporation point out, having trust in your Trustee is important; however, it should not be the only consideration when choosing someone to administer your trust.

 What Is a Trust?